warber0x/Fluvver/README.md

 - Detect if libapp.so and libflutter.so are from the same APK and have not been tampered with.
 - Detect Dart version in offline mode; otherwise, retrieve it using online mode.
 - Retrieve all information from: https://storage.googleapis.com/flutter_infra_release/releases/releases_linux.json.

+## Additional Features:

+- Detection of Boring SSL: The script can identify the presence of Boring SSL within the APK.
+To bypass ssl pinning, boring ssl is the one to patch.
+So, the script detect the presence in the binary if it's used.
+- Detection of Non-Genuine Flutter APKs: Certain APKs may be tampered with, resulting in discrepancies between the snapshot_hash values in libapp.so and libflutter.so, compared to those utilized by the Dart SDK and Flutter Engine.
+The script can automatically detect such anomalies by identifying invalid hashes.